pierpaolo28/Data-Visualization/Dash/README.md

 # Dash Online Data Science Dashboard using Plotly

-## A Python project to analyse Facebook Stock Market performance and it's key metrics
+## A Python project to analyse Facebook Stock Market performance and its key metrics

 In this project I created an online dashboard (which can at the moment be tested using a local server) to interactively analyse and visualize two different datasets. <br>